EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 platforms will degrade as the run progresses, so it is common to see base calls falling into the orange area towards the end of a read.

 |image3|\  What does this tell you about your sequence data?
-When do the
+Where do the
 errors start?

 In the pre-processed files we see two warnings, as shown on the left